Theresa May's Great Repeal Bill is the biggest political power grab of modern times

 Unpicking thousands of pieces of legislation and asking Parliament to vote on which bits to keep and which bits to scrap would take decades, several governments and would almost certainly be impossible.

-Because of this, the government has another plan and here is where the power grab comes in.
+Because of this, the government has another plan and here’s where the power grab comes in.

 Delegated powers

-As the House of Lords Constitution committee warned earlier this year, the Great Repeal Bill will “involve a massive transfer of legislative competence from Parliament to Government.”
-They added that “this raises constitutional concerns of a fundamental nature, concerning as it does the appropriate balance of power between the legislature and executive.”
+As the House of Lords Constitution committee warns today in a new report, the Great Repeal Bill will “involve a massive transfer of legislative competence from Parliament to Government.”
+They add that “this raises constitutional concerns of a fundamental nature, concerning as it does the appropriate balance of power between the legislature and executive.”

 The Great Repeal Bill will hand ministers what human rights organisation Liberty describe as “virtually untrammelled power” to make and unmake whole swathes of our law.
-Everything from workers rights’ to food standards, to banking regulations, will suddenly be up for grabs by Downing Street and it will all happen so quickly that we may not even realise what we have lost until it is gone.
+Everything from workers rights’ to food standards, to banking regulations, will suddenly be up for grabs by Downing Street and it will all happen so quickly that we won’t even realise what we’ve lost until it’s gone.

 There are no safeguards.